redcode/Z80/README.md

 zuint32 (* int_data)(void *context);
 ```
 **Description**
-Callback: Called when the CPU starts executing a maskable interrupt and the interruption mode is 0.
-This callback must return the instruction that the CPU would read from the data bus in this case.
+Callback: Called when the CPU starts executing a maskable interrupt and the interrupt mode is 0.
+This callback must return the bytes of the instruction that the CPU would read from the data bus in this case.
 **Parameters**
 `context` → The value of the member `context`.
 **Returns**